University Handbook, Section H:

 English Language Program.
 This is a year-round intensive English language program to assist those whose primary language is not English.
 It is located on the second floor of Fairchild Hall.

 H35 Study Abroad.
-The Office of Study Abroad provides information and assistance to students wishing to study outside the United States.
+The Office of Education Abroad provides information and assistance to students wishing to study outside the United States.
 K-State maintains bilateral exchanges with several foreign universities.
 Through membership in the International Student Exchange Program, K-State may send students to more than 100 foreign colleges and universities.
 Each year, K-State students compete successfully for a variety of international scholarships, such as Fulbright, Rhodes, Marshall, Truman, Goldwater, and Rotary International Scholarships.
 Other student opportunities overseas include community service in such countries as Brazil, Mexico, Russia and Turkey through the university's community service program.

 H36 Faculty Exchange Programs.
 US government grants under the Fulbright-Hays Act are available for university lecturing and advanced research in many countries.
 Faculty from abroad may also come to K-State through the Fulbright Program.
 In addition, there are numerous programs in specific geographical areas or which are based in individual departments or colleges.